chrisdel101/chris-del-portfolio/work.md

                 F1 Stats Scraper API
             </div>
             <div>
-                About: Scrapes formula 1 data and returns it in json form.
-Works with along with the F1 web app.
+                About: Scrapes Formula 1 data and returns it in json.
+Works as an API to F1 Web app.
 Built 2019.
             </div>
             <div>
                 Code: <a href="https://github.com/chrisdel101/f1-api">Link</a>